 The difficulties I faced led to me looking after myself better and taking charge of my health.
 I took many nurturing measures to improve my sleep and reduce stress.
 I made the dietary changes with the support of the nutritionist.

 Gradually, the nutrition and lifestyle improvements helped to better my sleep, improve the IBS symptoms and restore my energy.
 This experience gave me a new understanding about the importance of nutrition.
 There is a powerful connection between food and our wellness.

 I have also seen the benefits in clients, friends, and family who have transformed their own health by using the principles of Nutrition and Lifestyle Medicine.

 All this inspired me to qualify as a Registered Nutritional Therapist.
-I trained for three years at the College of Naturopathic Medicine, studying biochemistry and nutritional medicine.
-I am now continuing my education in functional medicine.
+I trained for three years, studying biochemistry and nutritional therapy.
+I am continuing my education in functional medicine.

 What does a nutritionist do?

 A nutritionist advises people on what to eat in order to lead a healthy lifestyle, or achieve a specific health-related goal.
 They are able to spend time with clients to promote better nutrition education for preventing or managing diseases, and minimising symptoms.

 Nutritional Therapists recognise that everyone is unique and can provide individualised dietary information for clients with health concerns.
 They are able to assess a client’s health needs and develop suitable diet plans.
 Nutritionists can take a clients preferences into account such as egg, gluten or dairy free, vegetarian or vegan to formulate nourishing meal ideas and recipes.
 They can identify nutritional deficiencies and improve health symptoms or fertility with dietary therapy.